-The Title Track was made into a music video in 1981, the first and only time Zappa made one.
-It didn't receive much airplay, mostly because it featured a lookalike of Ronald Reagan seated on an electric chair and Zappa using the N-word.
+The Title Track was made into a music video in 1984, the first and only time Zappa made one (other songs of his had music videos, but these were either performance recordings or animations made without Zappa's involvement).
+It didn't receive much airplay, mostly because it featured a lookalike of Ronald Reagan seated on an electric chair and an unidentified vocalist (via overdubbing) using the N-word.
+The most exposure the video got in the US was on Beavis and Butt-Head, and even then it only appeared by Zappa's own request and occurred after his death.

 The single "I Don't Wanna Get Drafted" (1980) is a Protest Song against the reinstatement of the draft by the Jimmy Carter administration.
 The original version can be heard on "The Lost Episodes" (1995), while a sped-up version can be heard on "You Are What You Is" as "Drafted Again".